New Kings Road Vintage Guitar Emporium offer a part of Rory Gallagher's guitar collection for sale

-New Kings Road Vintage Guitar Emporium are to offer a selection of guitars and amplifiers for sale from the collection of Ireland's legendary guitarist, Rory Gallagher.
+PRESS RELEASE: New Kings Road Vintage Guitar Emporium are very proud to offer a selection of guitars and amplifiers for sale from the collection of Ireland's legendary guitarist, Rory Gallagher.

 These instruments have never been offered for sale until now.
 There are some great pieces that have been used live and in the studio by Rory, and this a truly unique opportunity, to purchase some of his authentic equipment.